intel-analytics/ipex-llm/docs/mddocs/Quickstart/npu_quickstart.md

 > **Note**:
 >
+> - **Warmup for optimial performance on first run**: When running GGUF models on NPU for the first time, you might notice delays up to several minutes before the first token is generated.
+This delay occurs because the blob compilation.
+To achieve optimal and consistent performance, we recommend a one-time warm-up.
-> For more details about meaning of each parameter, you can use `llama-cli-npu.exe -h`.
+> - For more details about meaning of each parameter, you can use `llama-cli-npu.exe -h`.

 ## Accuracy Tuning